 called a starter, and in the integrated version

-the ballast and tube are a single combined unit which that is attached by either an Edison screw or bayonet fitting to form
+the ballast and tube are a single combined unit which is attached by either an Edison screw or bayonet fitting to form

 the bulb.
 By designing the CFL in this manner it can be used as a direct replacement for the traditional incandescent light bulb.